-The number of shares of Common Stock to be outstanding after this offering:
+The number of shares of common stock to be outstanding after this offering:

-- o includes 33,975,692 shares outstanding as of April 4, 2001; - o excludes an aggregate of 3,756,644 shares of common stock reserved for issuance under our stock option plans for key employees and non-employee directors of L-3; - excludes 3,680,982 shares of common stock issuable upon conversion of our outstanding 5.25% Convertible Senior Subordinated Notes due 2009; - o excludes 297,229 shares of common stock issuable as additional consideration in connection with our acquisition of ILEX Systems, Inc.; and - o assumes no exercise of the underwriters' over-allotment option in connection with this offering to purchase up to an additional 225,000 shares of common stock from L-3.
+- o excludes an aggregate of 3,756,644 shares of common stock reserved for issuance under our stock option plans for key employees and non-employee directors of L-3; - o excludes 3,680,982 shares of common stock issuable upon conversion of our outstanding 5.25% Convertible Senior Subordinated Notes due 2009;

-existing indebtedness under our senior credit facilities and for general corporate purposes, including potential acquisitions.
-We will not receive any of the proceeds from the shares being sold by the selling stockholders.
-See "Use of Proceeds."
+Use of proceeds from this offering We will receive none of the proceeds from this offering.
 NYSE Symbol "LLL" Risk Factors You should carefully read and consider the information set forth in "Risk Factors" and all other information set forth in this prospectus before investing in our common stock.